github/docs/content/actions/creating-actions/creating-a-docker-container-action.md

 #### Example using a public action

-The following workflow code uses the completed hello world action in the public [`actions/hello-world-docker-action`](https://github.com/actions/hello-world-docker-action) repository.
+The following workflow code uses the completed _hello world_ action in the public [`actions/hello-world-docker-action`](https://github.com/actions/hello-world-docker-action) repository.
 Copy the following workflow example code into a `.github/workflows/main.yml` file, but replace the `actions/hello-world-docker-action` with your repository and action name.
 You can also replace the `who-to-greet` input with your name.
-Public actions can be used with or without publishing to marketplace.
-Publishing a public action requires you to add a release version tag.
+Public actions can be used even if they're not published to {% data variables.product.prodname_marketplace %}.
+For more information, see "[Publishing an action](/actions/creating-actions/publishing-actions-in-github-marketplace#publishing-an-action)."

 {% raw %}
 **.github/workflows/main.yml**